George Perlegos

 George Perlegos (born 1950) is a Greek-American computer scientist and engineer, best known for pioneering the use of EEPROM and founding Atmel.

 Early life and education

-Perlegos was born in 1950 to parents Eleni and Pete Perlegos in Arcadia, Greece.
+Perlegos was born in 1950 to parents Eleni and Pete Perlegos in the village of Garea in Tegea, a region in Arcadia, Greece.
 Perlegos and his two brothers came to the United States in 1962 and he began working as a grape farmer.
 He finished high school in Lodi, California, and graduated from San Jose State University in 1972 with a Bachelor of Science in Electrical Engineering.
 He later completed a Master of Science in Electrical Engineering at Stanford University in 1975, and from 1975 to 1978 attended courses there in pursuit of a PhD.

 Career

 In 1972, his first job after San Jose State was at American Micro Systems Inc (AMI), then a leading supplier of application specific integrated circuits (ASICs).
 His first assignment there was to design a single-chip calculator using MOS (Metal Oxide Semiconductor) integrated circuits technology.
 He simultaneously enrolled in Stanford University to learn more about MOS processing and circuit design.
 He stayed with AMI through 1974.